yuewumay/hello-world/README.md

 > Hope is a good thing, maybe the best of things, and no good thing ever dies.
 > - Stephen Edwin King

+> Coffee.
+The finest organic suspension ever devised...
+I beat the Borg with it.
+> - Captain Janeway

 ## Review
 ### 1st Week
 1. Tutorial: